 Industrial Control Systems (ICS)

-in this scenario, we might find procurement staff in engineering firms seeking to fulfill material lists for engineering projects, either choosing the more secure products or searching for devices that meet the stipulated security rating requirements.
-Part of the diligence process in selecting devices might very will include some minimal security rating.
+In this scenario, we might find procurement staff in engineering firms seeking to fulfill material lists for engineering projects, either choosing the more secure products or searching for devices that meet the stipulated security rating requirements.
+Part of the diligence process in selecting devices might very well include some minimal security rating.

 Alternatively, engineers would architect solutions based not only on their performance and cost, but also on their security profile.
 Device manufacturers would find themselves at a disadvantage by being silent on their device’s security features and corresponding rating.